beakbahama/log/docs/time-is-freedom.md

 With Joe and Kamala championing this cause, we reach out to not just our fellow Americans but to every global citizen, sharing the universal necessities of life and time—essentials that should never be luxuries confined by geography.
 We envision a future where our lonely planet, with its solitary moon, becomes a beacon of unity and peace—an interconnected community where every individual, regardless of their birthplace, can thrive equally.

 This is not merely a proposal but a call to embrace our global humanity, to forge bonds that span continents and cultures, ensuring that one day, all individuals can look up and see not a foreign sky but a familiar home.
-The Global Institution stands ready to lead this charge, ensuring that our collective efforts today lay the foundation for a harmonious world, forever and beyond.
+Through the Global Institution, we have an opportunity for humanity to stand together, ensuring that our collective efforts today build a permanent and everlasting foundation for a harmonious world, for us and for all, forever and beyond.

 Your fellow human of humanity,
 M~